olgagaffarova/olgagaffarova.github.io/index.md

 ---

-### Influenza Planning in the USA
+### Influenza Planning in the United States

 <div style="display: flex; align-items: flex-start; gap: 20px;">
   <img src="images/influenza.jpg" alt="Influenza Planning" style="width:180px; margin-top:5px;">

   <div>
-    <a href="/sample_page3"><strong>A Data-Driven Approach to Influenza Planning  Season 2018-2019 in the United States</strong></a>
+    <a href="/sample_page3"><strong>A Data-Driven Approach to Influenza Planning  Season 2018-2019 in the USA</strong></a>
     <p>
-      This project aims to help a medical staffing agency that provides temporary workers to clinics and hospitals in each of the 50 states of the United States on an as-needed basis  to be prepared for the upcoming influenza season.
-We will determine when to send staff, and to what states in the U.S.
+      Medical staffing agencies need to deploy temporary workers efficiently across all 50 states during flu season.
+This project analyzes CDC mortality data from 2009–2017 to identify when and where demand is likely to peak.
+By evaluating both total deaths and per-capita mortality rates, I pinpointed high-priority states and recommended a phased regional deployment strategy aligned with seasonal flu patterns.
+The findings were visualized in a Tableau storyboard.
     </p>
   </div>
 </div>